-Henry Walker serves as the Chair of Kilpatrick Townsend & Stockton LLP, an international law firm with over 600 lawyers in 19 offices.
+Henry Walker serves as the Chair and Chief Executive Officer of Kilpatrick Townsend & Stockton LLP, an international law firm with over 600 lawyers in 20 offices.
 In this role, he oversees the strategic direction and growth of the firm.
 Mr. Walker leads the firm’s Executive Committee working closely with them to define and execute the firm’s strategic objectives.
-Prior to his election to the Chair, he served as the firm’s Managing Partner.
+Prior to his election as the Chair, he served as the firm’s Managing Partner.
 In 2019, the Atlanta Business Chronicle named Mr. Walker one of Atlanta’s Most Admired CEOs.

 Mr. Walker continues to handle select matters for clients as a partner on the Firm’s Complex Commercial Litigation Team.
-He has spent more than 30 years litigating large complex cases for clients, including class actions, technology and telecommunications matters.
+He has spent more than 30 years litigating large complex cases for clients, focusing on technology and telecommunications matters.
 Based on his involvement in thousands of cases and previous in-house counsel experience, he has also provided extensive client counseling on the best ways to minimize risks and prevent litigation in business initiatives.

 Mr. Walker has been first chair in numerous trials and arbitrations involving multimillion dollar business litigation, including claims for breach of contract, violations of regulations, fraud, and tortuous interference.
 He has served as lead counsel in numerous successful efforts to defeat class certification, including major federal court litigation alleging hundreds of millions of dollars in damages.
 He has provided litigation-related advice on compliance with SEC regulations and other laws affecting publicly-traded corporations, including drafting board talking points and disclosure documents.
 He has also provided litigation risk analysis on multibillion dollar acquisitions.